 Rest has been the mainstay of concussion management for years.
-Doctors base this approach to the treatment of concussion on three central ideas.
-Firstly, that the energy crisis caused by a concussion renders the brain vulnerable to physical and physiological stress, secondly, rest keeps the patient more comfortable and less at risk of exacerbating symptoms.
+Doctors base this approach to the treatment of concussions on three central ideas.
+Firstly, the energy crisis caused by a concussion renders the brain vulnerable to physical and physiological stress.
+Secondly, it keeps the patient more comfortable and less at risk of exacerbating symptoms.
 Thirdly, studies have shown that patients engaged in higher levels of cognitive and physical activity post-concussion have taken longer to recover.
-However, is rest the right approach for managing a concussion.
+However, is rest the right approach for managing a concussion?

 What is the evidence?

-Research does not support the strategy of complete rest following a concussion.
+Research does not support the strategy of complete downtime following a concussion.

-In 2002, researchers found that there was no difference in outcomes with bed rest versus no bed rest in the week after a concussion.
+In 2002, researchers found no difference in outcomes with bed versus no bed rest in the week after a concussion.

 In 2013 a study concluded that the recommendation for cognitive rest had no significant association with recovery time.

-In 2016, researchers found that two days of complete cognitive and physical rest did not improve recovery times.
+In 2016, researchers found that two days of complete cognitive and physical rest did not improve recovery.

 Does Rest Lengthen Recovery Times?

-In 2015, researchers carried out a randomised control trial to look at the effect on recovery times of 5 days of strict rest compared to 5 days of usual care.
-Usual care consisted of 1-2 days of rest followed by a gradual return to activities.
-Results showed that the participants in the strict rest group had increased symptom reporting and slower resolution of symptoms.
+In 2015, researchers carried out a randomized control trial to examine the effect of recovery times of 5 days of strict rest compared to 5 days of usual care.
+Usual care consisted of 1-2 days of respite and a gradual return to activities.
+Results showed that the participants in the strict respite group had increased symptom reporting and slower resolution of symptoms.

 What are the risks of rest?

-Health professionals traditionally interpret rest as lying in a dark room, limiting noise, no school, no work, no use of electronics, no reading or cognitive exertion of any kind.
+Health professionals traditionally interpret respite as lying in a dark room, limiting noise, no school, no work, no use of electronics, and no reading or cognitive exertion.

-However, what happens when symptoms persist despite rest.
-There is no evidence that continued rest improves outcomes persistent cases.
+However, what happens when symptoms persist despite downtime?
+No evidence that continued respite improves outcomes in persistent cases.

-Furthermore, continued rest is not without risks including reinforcement of symptoms such as depression, withdrawal, social isolation, generalised anxiety, physical deconditioning, insomnia, and missed academic/work time.
+Furthermore, continued rest is not without risks, including reinforcement of symptoms such as depression, withdrawal, social isolation, generalized anxiety, physical deconditioning, insomnia, and missed academic/work time.

 What about Physical Activity?